 These are just like potato tots but are made with squash instead.

 You can combine potato and squash to get the best of both worlds.
 Peel and add the diced squash to a large pot of boiling water.
-Boil the cubed squash until soft, then mash them up to make your squash tots.
+Boil the cubed squash until soft, then mash them to make your tots.

 8. Pizza Toppings